 Second, plan some simple activities that don’t wear you out.
 These could be looking for seashells at the beach or taking a long break for lunch.
 Think about what you enjoy doing on vacation that doesn’t leave you feeling exhausted at the end of the day.

-Third, make sure all activities are family friendly.
-There’s nothing more exhausting that trying to get your kids to enjoy something they don’t want to do. 😉
+Third, make sure all activities are family-friendly.
+There’s nothing more exhausting than trying to get your kids to enjoy something they don’t want to do.

 How can I simplify family travel?